szkrd/springald/docs/README.md

 ## Debugging, development

 - use nw **sdk build**
+- you can use `NW_BIN` to set the nw binary location (useful for run configurations)
 - web context logs: **f12** to open dev toolbar
 - node context logs: in app, context menu, **"Inspect background page"**
   (visible in stderr too, but **stack trace** is in the chromium debugger above)